securityphilistine/blog/content/posts/lenovo-thinkcenter-machines-upgrade-mellanox.md

 Whilst I knew the maximum data bandwidth through the PCIe Gen3 x4 lane would be 36Gb/s, there is a part of me that is a little disapointed with the results.
 Here I am using a 40Gb link and only realistically getting 20Gb out of it for remote shares.
 I thought perhaps I could "downgrade" to 25Gb cards, but they are much more expensive.
-Presumably because 40Gb is a bit of a dead end hardware-wise, 25/100Gb is the next generation (hopefully they will also be dropping in price soon).
+Presumably because 40Gb is a bit of a dead end hardware-wise, 25/100Gb is the next generation (hopefully they will also be dropping to similar prices soon).

 I run TrueNAS Scale for my NAS at home and from what I've read there isn't much support for Infiniband.
 It can apparently be hacked together in the shell, but it's not recommended and you can't do remote shares like NFS over Infiniband.